Updated for 2022

 Not to mention… kids.
 But while you initially did put on weight when you were pregnant, that baby weight is now your lifestyle.

-Your body doesn’t have the same metabolism it used to
+Your body doesn’t have the same metabolism it used to after 40

 While it’s just harder to make weight-loss a priority in your life, another part is that it becomes naturally harder to lose weight.